 Step 3.
 Fill out the Child Support Worksheet

-The sample Worksheet is similar to the one you will get from the clerk's office or forms page.
-The actual form is a two-sided form, with the Calculating "Amount from Table" instructions on the back.
+The sample Worksheet is like the one you will get from the clerk's office or online forms page.

 What if my income is very low and I can't afford to pay?